ja-guzzle/docs/docs/how_to_guides/ingest_data/pipeline.md

 - If User wants to prevent the dynamic activity creation or parameter passing, he can set null value or null string in the column name.
 - When Guzzle will detect a null value or null string in the parameter name or value, it will not pass that parameter to activity.
 - If a null value is found for the activity name placeholder, It will not add an activity for that record.
-- User can also use Guzzle standard placeholder ${placehodler} inside the datastore sql to pass a value at runtime.
+- User can also use Guzzle standard placeholder ${placeholder} inside the datastore sql to pass a value at runtime.

 ### Supported datastores:
 1. JDBC